ankitmathur3193/Cheat-Sheet-Java/README.md

 2. Before calling check if it is already visited or not.
 3. Since recurison can't be called twice on a vertex, just print them at the top of recurison function, don't need to check if they are already visited.
-3. Don't put base case if vertex is already visited, don't visit it.
+3. Don't put base case if vertex is already visited.

 Dijkstra
 ---------